Lancashire Aircraft Corporation: Berlin Airlift

-While the large majority of Berlin Airlift operations were conducted by the US and British military, British civil charter operators played an important role, and on 27 July 1948 Flight Refuelling Ltd flew the first civilian flight of the campaign, carrying petrol to Berlin from England in a tanker conversion of the Avro Lancastrian, with their subsequent operations based at Bückeburg, Lower Saxony.

-Lancashire Aircraft Corporation was contracted to operate Halton aircraft from RAF Schleswigland in Schleswig-Holstein, north-western Germany, where the Luftwaffe had installed a fixed underground fuelling system which the British Army modified to allow speedy loading of fuel for faster turnarounds.
-LAC and Samlesbury Engineering started converting Halifax and Halton transports into tankers at Squires Gate, Yeadon and Bovingdon, installing fuel tanks in the fuselage or bomb bay.

-LAC's first Airlift flight was on 24 November 1948 and it had up to 12 Haltons based at Schleswigland, many of which were converted as tankers, along with engineering and operations staff.
+While the large majority of Berlin Airlift operations were conducted by the US and British military, British airlines played an important role, and on 27 July 1948 Flight Refuelling Ltd flew the first civilian flight of the campaign, carrying petrol to Berlin from England in a Avro Lancastrian modified for the purpose.
+Lancashire Aircraft Corporation was contracted to operate Halton aircraft from RAF Schleswigland in north-western Germany, where an underground fuelling system had been modified by the British Army to allow speedy loading of fuel for faster turnarounds.
+LAC's first flight into Berlin was on 24 November 1948.
+Up to 12 Haltons were based at Schleswigland, many of which were already converted as tankers, along with engineering and operations staff.

-It was said that "By early 1949 every motor vehicle in West Berlin was running on fuel flown in by British civilian pilots, and for that alone they deserve great credit.”
-Most of the civilian staff were RAF personnel decommissioned after WWII, and the aircrew had considerable prior experience of flying heavy aircraft to Berlin.

-The Russians lifted the Blockade on 12 May 1949, and the airlift wound down, with the last civilian flight on 16 August.
-LAC had performed 2,760 sorties, second only to Flight Refuelling Ltd with 4,438, and closely followed by Skyways with 2,749.
-LAC lost four aircraft in crashes and six of their employees were killed during Airlift operations.
-(See Accidents & incidents below.)

-After this the Halifax/Halton fleet was gently run down and the last examples were sold or scrapped by 1954.
+The Soviets lifted the Blockade on 12 May 1949, and the airlift wound down, with the last civilian flight on 16 August.
+LAC had performed 2,760 sorties, second only to Flight Refuelling with 4,438, and closely followed by Skyways with 2,749.
+LAC lost four aircraft in crashes and six of their employees were killed during airlift operations (see Accidents and incidents section below).
+After this challenging operation the Halifax/Halton fleet was gradually reduced and the last examples were sold or scrapped by 1954.